Chaplain of the Coast Guard

 In JUL 2010, Chaplain Todd assumed duty as the 2D Marine Logistics Group (2D MLG) Chaplain leading transition and support ministries for Marines and Sailors deploying and redeploying from Afghanistan.
 He led the team of chaplains in support of Third Location Decompression programs for EOD Marines in Ramstein, Germany facilitating their transition from a very kinetic deployment.
 He detached from 2D MLG in FEB 2013 and reported to II Marine Expeditionary Force as Force Chaplain managing the II MEF Command Religious Program for over 50,000 Marines, Sailors, and their families.
 Chaplain Todd detached from II MEF in JUN 2014 to assume the duties as Chaplain of the Coast Guard.

-Chaplain Todd has received the Meritorious Service Medal (four awards) as well as being awarded the Department of Transportation 9/11 Medal for his ministry in New York following the attacks of September 11th.
+Chaplain Todd has received the Legion of Merit Medal, the Meritorious Service Medal (four awards) as well as being awarded the Department of Transportation 9/11 Medal for his ministry in New York following the attacks of September 11th.
 He also received the Navy and Marine Corps Commendation Medal (three awards), the Coast Guard Commendation Medal, the Navy and Marine Corps Achievement Medal (three awards), a Letter of Commendation from the Commandant of the Coast Guard, the Navy Fleet Marine Force ribbon, the National Defense Service Medal twice, the Combat Action Ribbon, the Afghanistan Campign Medal, the Global War on Terror Expeditionary Medal, the Global War on Terror Service Medal, the Sea Service Deployment Ribbon (two awards), and various other unit commendations.

 Chaplain Todd’s qualifications include Master Training Specialist and Fleet Marine Force Qualified Officer.